Marquez Callaway Player Prop Bets for NFL Week 9 | New Orleans vs. Atlanta 11/7/2021

 - So far this season, 17.0% of the 194 passes thrown by his team have gone Callaway's way.

-- With four targets in the red zone this season, Callaway has been on the receiving end of 12.5% of his team's 32 red zone pass attempts.
+- Callaway has seen the ball thrown his way four times in the red zone this season, 12.5% of his team's 32 red zone pass attempts.

-- The Saints have thrown the ball in 47.0% of their plays from scrimmage this year while staying on the ground 53.0% of the time.
-This offensive attack ranks 17th in the NFL in points scored.
+- The Saints, who rank 17th in the NFL in points scored, have attempted a pass 47.0% of the time while opting for the ground attack 53.0% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Callaway's matchup with the Falcons.